 KQED Radio Staff

 Michael Krasny, Ph.D., is host of KQED's award-winning Forum, a news and public affairs program that concentrates on the arts, culture, health, business, and technology.
-Forum is one of KQED's most-popular shows and the nation's most-listened-to locally produced public radio talk show.
+Forum is one of KQED's most-popular shows and one of the nation's most-listened-to locally produced public radio talk show.

 Before coming to KQED Public Radio in 1993, Dr. Krasny hosted a night-time talk program for KGO Radio and co-anchored the weekly KGO television show Nightfocus.
 He hosted Bay TV's Take Issue, a nightly news analysis show, programs for KQED Public Television, KRON television, and NPR, and did news commentary for KTVU television.
 He has also served as host of NPR's Talk of the Nation.